 Capsule Wardrobe is a term coined by Susie Faux, the owner of a London boutique called “Wardrobe” in the 1970s.
 According to Faux, a capsule wardrobe is a collection of a few essential items of clothing that don’t go out of fashion, such as skirts, trousers, and coats, which can then be augmented with seasonal pieces.

 The number of items gathered to make up this seamless wardrobe is undefined.
-But on research, it appears to be around 30 items or fewer.
+But on research, it appears to be around 30 items.
 The idea is to curate your core items and supplement them with a few on-trend purchases each season.

 The colour palette should be neutral and therefore easy to mix-and-match, and of course appropriate to the season.
-So for Spring we are talking denim, greys, beige, khaki, stripes and of course leopard print (the new neutral).
+So for Spring we are talking timeless, natural colours such as greys, beige, khaki, white/cream, denim, stripes and classic animal print.

 Why have a capsule wardrobe?